 Sultan Sooud Al Qassemi (سلطان سعود القاسمي) is a lecturer and researcher on social, political and cultural affairs in the Arab Gulf States whose articles have appeared in The Financial Times, The Independent, The Guardian, The Huffington Post, The New York Times, Foreign Policy, Open Democracy, The National, and The Globe and Mail, as well as other notable publications.

-Al Qassemi is also a prolific commentator on Arab affairs on Twitter.
-Rising in prominence during the Arab Spring, his tweets became a major news source, rivalling the major news networks at the time, until TIME magazine listed him in the “140 Best Twitter Feeds of 2011.”
+Sultan’s tweets became a major news source during the Arab Spring, rivaling the major news networks at the time, until TIME magazine listed him in the “140 Best Twitter Feeds of 2011.”
 In 2018 Sultan ranked 19th on the “Arabic Thought Leader Index” by the Gottlieb Duttweiler Institute.

-Al Qassemi is also the founder of the Barjeel Art Foundation, an independent initiative established to contribute to the intellectual development of the art scene in the Arab region by building a prominent and publicly accessible art collection in the United Arab Emirates.
-Barjeel Art Foundation currently has exhibitions at the Aga Khan Museum in Toronto, and the Whitechapel Gallery in London.
+Sultan is also the founder of the Barjeel Art Foundation, an independent initiative established in 2010 to contribute to the intellectual development of the art scene in the Arab region by building a prominent and publicly accessible art collection in the United Arab Emirates.
+In 2018, 100 works from the collection were hosted on a long-term basis at the Sharjah Art Museum.

 His certifications include a 2006 Sharjah Scientific & Cultural Association Recognition Award, as well as the Middle East Leadership Initiative Certificate of Graduation awarded by Aspen Institute in May 2018.

-Al Qassemi maintains a vibrant social media presence on Twitter, Facebook, YouTube, Snapchat, Instagram, Google+, LinkedIn, and Blogspot.
-He is on Wikipedia, and a screenshot of his page can be found here.
+Sultan maintains a vibrant social media presence on Twitter, Facebook, YouTube, Snapchat, Instagram, Google+, LinkedIn, and Blogspot.
+He is featured on Wikipedia, and a screenshot of his page can be found here.
 This is his official website.